lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 ![](assets/download-configuration.png)

 Based on the configuration, the download workflow remains constant for stand-alone assets, multiple assets, folders containing assets, licensed or unlicensed assets, and downloading assets using share link.
-If any of the **[!UICONTROL Custom Rendition]** or **[!UICONTROL System Rendition]** is enabled, the original asset along with the specified renditions are downloaded.
+If any of the **[!UICONTROL Custom Renditions]** or **[!UICONTROL System Renditions]** is enabled, the original asset along with the specified renditions are downloaded.

 >[!NOTE]
  >